bartificer/programming-by-stealth/docs/pbs11.md

 Remember – tables are for one thing, and one thing only – **displaying tabular data**!

-# Matching Postcast Episode 430
+# Matching Podcast Episode 430

 Listen Along: Chit Chat Accross the Pond Episode 430